jam7/chrome-cross/README.md

 License
 -------

-Copyright 2016 Kazushi (Jam) Marukawa
+@ 2016-2017 Kazushi (Jam) Marukawa, All rights reserved.

 This project including all of its source files is released under the terms of [GNU General Public License (version 3 or later)](http://www.gnu.org/licenses/gpl.txt)